-- 1. Shibru and Kifle Lemma,(1998): environmental management in Ethiopia has the national conservation plans worked?
+- 1. Shibru and Kifle Lemma, (1998): environmental management in Ethiopia has the national conservation plans worked?
 Environmental Forum Publications Series No.1 organization for social science research in eastern and southern Africa (OSSREA) Addis Ababa, - 2.
-Tadese Kidane-Mariam (2001)"Changes and Continuities in Africa's Post independent and Ghana."
-Iowa University, PhD Dissertation in Geography.
+Tadese Kidane-Mariam (2001) "Changes and Continuities in Africa's Post independent Environment and Habitat Management Paradigms and Policies: The Case of Ethiopia and Ghana."
+Iowa University, PhD Dissertation in Geography. - 3.
+Ibid